 |Master Stateroom||Double occupancy, one king-sized bed and one single bed/sofa, private bath, large storage space and closet.
 Upper deck.
 External door to sun deck and Jacuzzi.||$11,600|

 We reserve the right to charge for cost increases that occur between when we set tour prices and the date of travel, for example, changes due to the cost of lodging and transportation.
 If you are a single traveler and you desire, we will find a roommate for you.
 If we cannot find you a roommate, we will not charge you a single supplement.
 If space is available, cabins can be booked for a single occupant by adding 90% over the listed cabin cost.
 Single rooms are subject to availability.

 Please note that we cannot guarantee a specific cabin number.
 If changes occur, we will do everything in our power to assign a cabin of equal or greater value as the cabin type specified in your reservation.
 Deck plan, cabin arrangements, and cabin amenities are subject to change by ship operator.

-Refunds are given depending on the time left before departure.
+Refunds are given depending on the time left before departure according to the following table.
 The cancellation fee of $300 per person can be applied toward another tour if reserved within six months of the cancelled trip’s departure date.
 Cancellations are non-transferrable.
 Consider purchasing trip cancellation insurance that could reimburse your trip costs in the event of your cancellation.